The Far Eastern Fells

 In January 2003, Michael Joseph discontinued guidebook printing, which is suspected to be due to diminishing sales.
 Following a successful bid to become the new publisher, Cumbrian John Nicoll, the Managing Director of Frances Lincoln Publishers, orchestrated the return of the guides to Kendal.

 The announcement sent shockwaves through the walking community.
 Betty Wainwright expressed her sentiments, stating, “It is wonderful that the printing is returning to Kendal.
 I am sure it is what AW would have wanted.”
 Titus Wilson utilised the film of Wainwright’s original distinctive hand-written text and line drawings, which they had retained when they lost the contract in 1991.
-In April 2003, Frances Lincoln launched the new titles, marking the return of the books to Kendal after a hiatus of ten years.
+In April 2003, Frances Lincoln launched the new titles, marking the return of the books to Kendal after a ten-year hiatus.

 Two impressions of The Far Eastern Fells from Frances Lincoln 2003